pypa/packaging.python.org/source/tutorial.rst

 1. Install :ref:`pip` and :ref:`setuptools`: [3]_

-   If you have Python 3.4:
+   If you have a :ref:`PEP453 <PEP453s>`-compliant Python 3.4:

-   * Your distribution will likely already have the ``pip`` command available by default (and setuptools will be installed as well).
-If ``pip`` is not available, run: ``python -m ensurepip --upgrade``, which will install pip and setuptools.
+   * Some Python 3.4 distribution may already have the ``pip`` command available by default (and setuptools will be installed as well), or they may at least contain a working `ensurepip

-   If you have less than Python 3.4:
+     <https://docs.python.org/3.4/library/ensurepip.html>`_.
+To install pip (and
+     setuptools) using ensurepip, run: ``python -m ensurepip --upgrade``.

+   Otherwise:

    * Securely Download `get-pip.py
      <https://raw.github.com/pypa/pip/master/contrib/get-pip.py>`_ [1]_